I have made a huge decision. One that changes everything for me.

 If I hadn’t gone through everything I have, the physical and emotional pain, the relentless suffering, the constant worry and everyday struggle I wouldn’t be in this position.

-Lately I have been browsing some forums and I come across multiple conversations by people suffering from chronic illness.
+Lately I have been browsing some forums and I come across multiple conversations by people suffering from chronic illnesses.
 Many of them looking for support and a kind word after recently been diagnosed with a chronic illness.

 “It’s just pure laziness.”